City of Clarence: European settlement

 The brig, Lady Nelson was the first European vessel to anchor off what is now the City of Clarence.

 Clarence was the site of the first European settlement in Tasmania (then Van Diemen's Land) in 1803 at Risdon Cove.
 At the time Napoleonic France and Great Britain were at war with each other.
 Fearing the arrival of French explorers who may have wished to make a rival claim to the island of Van Diemen's Land, the then Governor of New South Wales, Philip Gidley King dispatched a young 23-year-old Lieutenant by the name of John Bowen to establish a colony there.
 The first vessel of his party, arrived in the Derwent on Wednesday, 8 September 1803, and Bowen arrived five days later aboard Albion.

 Bowen selected the inlet at Risdon Cove, as when he had arrived in Spring the nearby stream was in full-flow.
 However within months it had dried up, and his camp was in despair for want of water.
 The site at Risdon Cove was badly affect by inconsistent water supply, and stagnation of the inlet during the late summer.

 This map depicts the site of the first British settlement in Van Diemen's Land, at Risdon Cove, which is now located within the city of Clarence.

 King was insecure about Bowen's juniority and inexperience as a young commander, and when he was contacted by David Collins, who had been dispatched directly from England aboard with as a supply vessel, to establish a colony at Port Phillip, he redirected Collins' expedition to the Derwent.

-Collin's party arrived on the Derwent River on 16 February 1804, and immediately became becalmed in Storm Bay.
+Collin's party arrived on the River Derwent on 16 February 1804, and immediately became becalmed in Storm Bay.
 Collin's dispatched troops to row ashore off what is now Rokeby to march overland to the camp at Risdon and announce their arrival.
 The party found navigating the thick Australian bushland hard-going, but did gain useful intelligence as the nature of the area.
 In the end, they only arrived shortly before the ships were able to navigate up-river.